 Once you’ve picked your platform, it’s time to let your neighbors know.

-When you write your first email to your neighbors, we encourage you to be thoughtful about the language you use to promote your group.
+When you reach out to your neighbors, we encourage you to be thoughtful about the language you use to promote your group.
 We find that group organizers who have the most success keep things open, at least in the early stages.
 They emphasize that while your group is guided by a core mission, what you’ll do together will be shaped by the unique talents and prerogatives of the people who show up.

-Here’s how you might consider marketing a general audience who might not have heard of Strong Towns:
+Here’s how you might consider marketing a general audience who might not have heard of Strong Towns, in the form of an email:

 [your platform/details about your first meeting].